franout/CTH_HPC/report/report_f.md

   >*-[wikipedia:Locality of reference]*

   Exploiting this principle we can use this to access arrays in a faster way, increasing performance.
-  Most arrays can be put within one cache line.
+  Most arrays, or a big portion of them, can be put within one cache line.
 Caching reduces direct access to memory and keeps part of the data in one quickly accessible location.
   It is important to remember, that accessing data from different parts of the memory will always take more time than accessing data from cache.